jianlin-cheng/DRCon/README.md

 Use this link to setup the trrRosetta : https://github.com/gjoni/trRosetta

 To generate the trRosetta features you will need alignment file in a3m format.
-It may be generated separately or the alignment file of the DNCON2 features can be used that has been generated during DNCON2 features generation.
+It may be generated separately using tools like DeepMsa(https://zhanggroup.org/DeepMSA/) or the alignment file of the DNCON2 features can be used that has been generated during DNCON2 features generation.
+Better MSA quality will result to a better prediction.

 Inside the DNCON2 alignment file there is a file called result.txt, which contains name of the final alignment file in aln format.
 Use the corresponding "a3m" file  of the final ".aln"

 ```